koudyk/intro_git_github/introduction_to_git_and_github_2021-06-08.md

 <!-- #region slideshow={"slide_type": "subslide"} -->
 ### Check your understanding

-# Why would you use git?
-Explain it in one sentence to a new grad student.
+# Explain "Why would you use git?" to a new grad student
 ![](figures/zoom_icons/chat.png)
 <!-- #endregion -->